0vm/0vm/README.md

 I'm a native english speaker, but sometimes my brain no brain

-hopefully you got a laugh out of my readme, if not well, there go all my job opportunities
+laughter is the best medicine so hopefully you got a laugh out of my readme

 ## Check out my contribution graph in 1970.